visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 When a zone has a single material number, it is said to be a "clean zone".
 When there is more than one material number in a zone, it is said to be a "mixed zone".
 When zones are mixed, they have a list of material numbers and a list of volume fractions (floating point numbers that sum to one) that indicate how much of each material is contained in a zone.
-VisIt_ provides the :ref:`Filled Boundary and Bounary plots<boundary_plot_head>` for plotting materials and VisIt_ provides the :ref:`Subset window <Using the Subset Window>` so you can selectively turn off certain materials.
+VisIt_ provides the :ref:`Filled Boundary and Boundary plots<boundary_plot_head>` for plotting materials and VisIt_ provides the :ref:`Subset window <Using the Subset Window>` so you can selectively turn off certain materials.

 .. _materialscleanmixed: